-Petro dollars are not the only source of income in the UAE – many residents and non-residents have chosen to invest in property since freehold property was established for non-UAE nationals in specific areas of Dubai in 2002.
+Petrodollars are not the only source of income in the UAE – many residents and non-residents have chosen to invest in property since freehold property was established for non-UAE nationals in specific areas of Dubai in 2002.

 Property buying processes are relatively simple for foreigners in comparison to other economies, making Dubai an attractive prospect for buyers, and recently, regulation has begun to improve dramatically opening the market up to the more cautious ex-pat investor.

 Dubai rents rose rapidly in 2013 meaning owning property in the city has once again become a lucrative prospect.
-The possibility of making large profits from renting out or reselling property in Dubai is very attractive to many, but equally, conventional buyers and investors who simply want to see a regular, solid return are also a substantial part of the market.
-Zero income tax, convenient location, modern infrastructure, negligible crime rate and cosmopolitan environment are among the many contributing factors to Dubai’s most recent property boom.
+The possibility of making large profits from renting out or reselling the property in Dubai is very attractive to many, but equally, conventional buyers and investors who simply want to see a regular, solid return are also a substantial part of the market.
+Zero income tax, convenient location, modern infrastructure, negligible crime rate, and cosmopolitan environment are among the many contributing factors to Dubai’s most recent property boom.

-Reason behind your property purchase
+The reason behind your property purchase

 Before you start viewing properties, identify the reason for buying Dubai property.
 You need to be sure whether you want an investment or a place to live, as this can significantly influence the type of property you would consider buying.
 If you are going to rent out the property, a one or two bedroom apartment is a much better idea than a luxury villa as far less upkeep and maintenance will be required.

 The best time to buy an investment property is when mortgage interest rates are low, and when there is an oversupply, as this will allow buyers to negotiate on prices, so keep your eye on market conditions and prices.